shreyagangan/angular-node-mysql/README.md

 ------------

-## Step 2: Create a Node-MySQL Connection
+## Step 2: Run the Application

 ### 1. clone this repository

 ### 2. using terminal open the directory of the project (with the package.json file) and run following command:

-npm install

-npm install
+node server.js

+### 3. Open the application in browser at the following address:

+localhost:8080